 Click to enlargeJ1608/P1804

 The "Schoolgirl" dollar considered to be one of the most beautiful designs ever.
 The schoolgirl name dates back to the April 1891 New York Coin and Stamp sale auction of the F.W.
-Doughty collection and was probably given by David Proskey.
+Doughty collection and was apparently given by David Proskey.
+This is noted by Edgar Adams on page 367 of the October 1911 edition of the Numismatist.

 1) Smithsonian